 “No. What about cooking and stuff like that?”

 “I’m going to sleep at our house and eat breakfast before I leave for the hospital.
-When I get off work I’ll go to our house, shower and change out of my scrubs, then come here to Nora’s house and eat dinner with you and Nora’s family.”
+When I get off work I’ll go to our house, shower and change out of my scrubs.
+Then I’ll be back here at Nora’s house between four and four-thirty each day to see you and help her with dinner and eat with you and Nora’s family.
+Then I’ll go home to sleep.”

 “When do you start and what are your hours?”

 “I started today.
-I’ll work Monday thru Friday, and work from six a.m. to three p.m.
-I’ll be back here at Nora’s house between three-thirty and four o’clock each day to see you and help her with dinner.”
+I’ll work Monday thru Friday, and work from six a.m. to three p.m.”

 “I’m glad you don’t have to work weekends, especially this Saturday.”